Clyde013/Paraphrase-OPT/README.md

 loss after the <sep> token counts.

 TODO:
-- [ ] implement custom saving checkpoint for specific layers so downloading from google cloud doesn't take forever
+- [ ] post TODO list on google chat
 - [ ] retrain the model? it still sucks.
 - [ ] profit???